uphold/koa-pagination/README.md

 The middleware can be configured with the following parameters:

+- AllowAll: Whether to accept `*` as range-specifier.
 - Maximum: Maximum number of items allowed per page (`50` by default).
 - Unit: Range unit to be used when no `Range` header is provided (`items` by default).